prince-c11/Document-to-audio-converter/README.md

   - `langdetect`: For detecting the language of the uploaded text.
   - `googletrans`: For translating text to the desired language.

-## Technology Stack

-- **Backend**: Flask, Python, gTTS, PyMuPDF (for PDF processing), python-docx (for DOCX processing)
-- **Frontend**: HTML, CSS, JavaScript, Bootstrap
-- **Other Libraries**:
-  - `pydub`: For audio manipulation and merging.
-  - `concurrent.futures`: For multi-threaded text-to-speech processing.
-  - `langdetect`: For detecting the language of the uploaded text.
-  - `googletrans`: For translating text to the desired language.
-  - **FFmpeg**: Used via `pydub` for converting and processing audio files, merging MP3 chunks into one audio file.

 ## FFmpeg Installation